Mahrez finally gets his dream move to Man City

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Algerian international Riyad Mahrez secured his move to Manchester City on Tuesday, with the Premier League champions paying a reported club-record £60 million ($79.6 million) for the winger.
+LONDON: Algerian international Riyad Mahrez secured his move to Manchester City on Tuesday, with the Premier League champions paying a reported club-record A£60 million ($79.6 million) for the winger.

-It comes seven months after City refused to pay Leicester’s asking price of £80 million, having offered £50 million plus young winger Patrick Roberts, who was valued at £15 million.

 City’s director of football Txiki Begiristain said Mahrez’s attacking qualities would add even more of a cutting edge to a side which already has an abundance of talent such as Kevin De Bruyne, Leroy Sane and Sergio Aguero.

-“In the four-and-a-half years since Riyad signed for the Foxes, he has played his way into the hearts of all Leicester City supporters,” read a club statement.

-“His moments of magic will live long in the memory as the club and its fans continue to build a long-term legacy for the success delivered by the teams to which Riyad so memorably contributed.”
+“Riyad is a hugely talented player.
+He beats defenders and creates space,” said Begiristain.“Over the past few years, he has established himself as one of the Premier League’s most exciting players.
+Leicester paid a fulsome tribute to the departing star.
+Leicester — who have seen other key members of that title-winning side depart since such as N’Golo Kante to Chelsea — can afford to be generous in their words as they have turned a massive profit on Mahrez, who signed from French side Le Havre for just A£450,000 in 2014.

+Mahrez — who made 179 appearances for Leicester, scoring 48 times — went on international duty for his country in June and the writing was on the wall when Leicester allowed him extra time off.

-LONDON: Algerian international Riyad Mahrez secured his move to Manchester City on Tuesday, with the Premier League champions paying a reported club-record £60 million ($79.6 million) for the winger.
+LONDON: Algerian international Riyad Mahrez secured his move to Manchester City on Tuesday, with the Premier League champions paying a reported club-record A£60 million ($79.6 million) for the winger.

-It comes seven months after City refused to pay Leicester’s asking price of £80 million, having offered £50 million plus young winger Patrick Roberts, who was valued at £15 million.

 City’s director of football Txiki Begiristain said Mahrez’s attacking qualities would add even more of a cutting edge to a side which already has an abundance of talent such as Kevin De Bruyne, Leroy Sane and Sergio Aguero.